Tag Archives: reminisce

 We Love You, Paul!

-There are some folk that come into your life and make such an impact, they remain forever imprinted in your heart.
+There are folks that come into your life and make such an impact, they remain forever imprinted in your heart.
 Paul was one of them.
 As I reflect on a memory of nearly a year ago, I wanted to share with my readers how one man made a difference to those who knew him.
 He was a godly man – a wonderful husband, father, grandpa, and friend.
 Although my husband and I had only known Paul a short while, he was one of the most endearing and God-loving individuals we had come to know, love and admire.
-His charm and wit was a breath of fresh air.
+His charm and wit were a breath of fresh air.

 Last year, the ‘Andrew Sisters’ got to perform again for our church’s Sweetheart Banquet.
 Because of illness, Paul and his precious wife, Joyce, were unable to attend.
 So the Andrew Sisters went to them and performed “Boogie Woogie Bugle Boy” in their home.
 It not only brought a smile to Paul’s face but it lightened up our day as well, while we hammed it up and sang (or rather lip-synced) our hearts out!